ZacKeilholz/burger-do/README.md

 To Do:

-1. Get App Uploaded to Heroku
+1. Get App Deployed to Heroku
+2. Clean up Front End/Add Style